Examination Board: Edexcel

 Where will this qualification lead me?

-Achievement at Level 2 provides a suitable foundation for further study of music at Level 3 or a possible career in the music industry.
+Achievement at GCSE level will lay a suitable foundation for further study of music at A level, or a possible career in the music industry.